With inserts by Eliza Trefas (ET).

 I'm pulled by the chest diagonally up and far away.
 My body follows this, and it goes chest in front, my legs dragging on the floor a bit behind.
 I'm at the edge of the balcony, still pulled beyond.
 My preservation instinct kicked in and I stopped.
 My warm chest is over the edge.
 My hands are in front, wavering slowly.
 Now I'm back on the phone to write this.
 I'm pulled in another direction.
 I'm stopped by a wall.
 The affect is passing through the wall, it's like just a part of my body is stopped by it.
 Something, like an affective body, is going on through it towards this attractor that pulls me out.
 The coldness of the wall and the warmth of this love are mixing in my chest.
 My face is touching the wall too, and I'm breathing it.
 It is too solid, too real, and it's somehow winning over this subtle feeling.
 Now my chest and my eyes are moved and pulled from one tree to the other, and the rest of the body too.
 I'm moving randomly, messy, with many sharp changes in direction, with the chest in front and sometimes my hands too.
 I may look like a zombie.
 Now the attractor moved in the skies above.
 I'm lifted, too heavy to levitate though.
 I'm falling back into my body and I like this casual, normal, nothing fancy state.
 Maybe my perception is a bit clearer, but that's all, no more weird stuff.

 The current reality is all about eliminating dissent.
 The possibilities of thinking and experiencing are greatly reduced.
-The official narrative is protected with walls of rationalizations that increase the separation from experience, and cancels presence.
+The official narratives are protected with walls of rationalizations, increasing the separation from experience, and canceling presence.
 Social neurosis.
 Love means having the courage to experience, to feel the other, the difference, the alien.
 It's radically open and in contact with bodies, experiences and environments.
 In a way, love is a meta-perspective.
-And we need this, to be able to transcend the "divide et impera" of behavioral experts and the divisions of identity politics.
+And we need this, to be able to transcend the "divide et impera", the divisions of identity politics.
 Different experiences, perspectives won't feel threatening anymore.

 I'm on this grass between the sidewalk and the street.
 There are some tree stumps and weird mushrooms on the ground.
 It's not the place where you will normally walk, but in this affected state it makes sense.
 Now I'm walking between the cars parked on the street, it also makes sense, because I'm not really deciding.
 It's this affect that guides my body.
 It's a big difference in walking on grass and on this cubicles now.
 They're quite hypnotic.
 The patterns correspond with my affect and somehow determine my walking direction.
 I'm lucky that there are not many cars passing.
 Love is not necessarily the best guide in this car oriented city.
 A car had to slow down to wait for me to free the road.
 It's a strange continuity between the cubicle patterns and the tree shapes.
 I'm just spinning slowly around, and I feel open to affect and be affected.
 I just had to let another car pass.
 I hope nobody calls the police.
-I didn't know why this affect took me out of the sidewalk to the grass and then here on the street, but it all makes sense, in the end is love against machinic.
-My love body is fighting the algorithmic.
-My body feels to affect all this artificial intelligence around.
-Maybe something reaches the algorithmic bodies on the sidewalk, in cars, offices and homes.
+I didn't know why this affect took me out of the sidewalk to the grass and then here on the street, but it all makes sense, in the end is love against machinic, computational.
+My body feels to affect all this artificial intelligence around, the algorithmic bodies on the sidewalk, in cars, offices and homes.

 The suppression of love is the main schooling activity.
 The main lesson is that knowledge comes from experts, not from your own experience.
 You learn to trust and listen to authority, not to your body's feelings and intuitions.
 Illich pointed out how the same type of disembodying powers medicine.
 You unlearn and distrust your healing capacities and put your body in the hands of experts, to treat it as a machine.
 Medicine expropriates healing, and death too.
 You cannot die your own death anymore.
 In your last hours or days, your body becomes a battlefield on which experts and machines fight for your 'life'.
 A desperate battle is performed like a grotesque ritual.
 This attitude towards the body, grasped from the outside through the experts' mediation, is similar to the exploitive way of relating with nature and reality, through norms and calculated ecology – you measure your carbon footprints, and plan ways to instrumentalize and engineer nature more, in order to save it.
 This is anti-love.